After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 Hand-in-hand, we exited and returned smoothly to the Metro, which scooted us back to the hotel.
 The open-air escalators were shiny and clean, and the floor of the station was being washed/waxed.

-No homeless people slept on the platforms or trudged back-and-forth pestering people.
+Prague was vastly better than NYC: no homeless people slept on the platforms or trudged back-and-forth pestering people.
 Best of all, the nighttime trains ran normally: prompt, clean, and without delays.
 It was great.
-I can count on one hand how many times we left a show in NYC and had seamless transit ride to get home.
+I can count on one hand how many times we left a show in NYC and had a seamless transit ride to get home.
 Things in Prague were such a relief as compared to what we currently have.

 The Czech wine made it easy to fall asleep, and we felt blessed to be able to sleep with the bedroom window open: peaceful, breezy, and serene.
 Perfect.
 Debrou Noc.